-Versatile and popular, sapphires are used in many types of jewelry.
-Sapphire pendants, earrings, rings, bracelets and mixed-gem pieces are all available.
-They go very well with white gold, platinum, and other light colored settings.
-Learn how to identify the best quality stones to ensure you purchase a sapphire worthy of wearing.
+Versatile and popular sapphires are used in many types of jewelry.
+Sapphire pendants, earrings, rings, bracelets and mixed-gem pieces are all available in various styles, settings, and price points.
+Take a look at how you can identify the best quality sapphire stones to ensure you purchase a gem worthy of wearing.

 Facts About Sapphires

 Sapphires are actually the single-crystal form of aluminum oxide, also known as corundum.
 They're mined in Sri Lanka, Madagascar, and Australia, as well as several nations in Africa and a couple of states in the United States.
 They're a level 9 on the Mohs hardness scale, making them prized for their durability.
 Being quite strong, they require very little care or special attention from the wearer to keep them glittering and gleaming.
 Hardy and robust, sapphire jewelry provides a lifetime of great value.

 If you're buying a sapphire for the first time, it's important to understand the terminology that jewelers use to describe aspects of each individual stone.
 Knowing a stone's cut, whether it has any inclusions, its color/hue, and its carat weight are all important factors that jewelers use when determining a gemstone's cost.
 So, familiarizing yourself with these characteristics can help you get the best bang for your buck.

 The cut of the stone, as well as any inclusions it may have, can greatly affect its price:

 - The star sapphire is a sapphire with a desirable inclusion, usually cut in a dome shape.
 They display a star-shaped inclusion when held up to the light, and the better defined the 'star', the more expensive the sapphire will be.
 Look for a star sapphire with clear and well-defined arms.
 An ideal star sapphire will display six equidistant and clear arms.
 Since these star sapphires are quite rare, they end up being very expensive.